9elements/CSS-Cafe-v2/src/events/bramus-van-damme.md

       text: "@una"
 ---

+_Update 06/2023:_ Since the recording of this, the syntax for scroll-linked animations got updated.
+For up-to-date info, visit [scroll-driven-animations.style](https://scroll-driven-animations.style/).

 A new and upcoming addition to CSS are “Scroll-linked Animations” which allows you to link animations to the scroll offset of a scroll container using only CSS — no JavaScript needed!
 In this demo-heavy presentation we'll dig into the what this spec has to offer and what we can build with it.